neely/neely.github.io/_pages/patterns.md

 - Forkability — this is literally how [hiking-journal-template](https://github.com/neely/hiking-journal-template) happened.
 A bundled app can't be cleanly forked without dragging in unrelated siblings.
 - Room to add a collaborator on exactly one app without exposing anything else in the bundle.

+**Once you've decided to graduate**
+A newly split repo starts from zero — no history, no scaffolding.
+That's the right moment to set it up with the [Solo Agent Context Kit](https://neely.github.io/agent-context-kit/) (AGENTS.md/PLAN.md/NOTES.md/JOURNAL.md — see [Development Workflow](#development-workflow) below) from the first session, rather than bolting it on after the fact once there's already history to reconcile. deckhand and radio both started this way from session one; retrofitting it onto an app with existing history is more friction than it's worth.

 **Signs it's not worth it yet**
 - The app has no backend logic of its own and shares the exact same Access policy as its siblings — splitting adds repo-management overhead with no new capability unlocked.
 - Nobody outside this bundle would ever want to fork or reuse just this one piece.